with-backed/papr/README.md

 We *very strongly* encourage everyone to read our [whitepaper](https://backed.mirror.xyz/8SslPvU8of0h-fxoo6AybCpm51f30nd0qxPST8ep08c) to understand more!

 ## In Scope
 Everything in `src/` is in scope.
 The main contracts are `PaprController` and `UniswapOracleFundingRateController`.

+`UniswapOracleFundingRateController` is responsible for updating Target based on changes in the papr:underlying trading price on Uniswap.

+`PaprController` handles the deposit and withdraw of NFTs, the minting and burning of papr, and liquidation auctions.
+It also has some convenience functions that allow using underlying to purchase papr and reduce debt and also immediately swapping newly minted papr for underlying.

 The `NFTEDA` contracts are only used for liquidation auctions. `ReservoirOracleUnderwriter` is used for handling oracle messages for NFT values, which are used when minting debt (papr), withdrawing collateral, or liquidating vaults.

 ## Out of Scope
 There are a number of known limitations that are out of scope for the contest